SwathiBalasubramanyam/chatlog/README.md

 - [Future Directions](#future-directions)
 ---
 ## Overview

 ChatLog is a full stack clone of the popular business messaging application, Slack.
-Slack is a workplace communication tool that allows users to collaborate and connect with one another through a variety of ways.
-Inspired by Slack, the core feature of ChatLog is the ability to send messages to another user or to a channel they have access to.
+Slack is a workspace communication tool that allows users to collaborate and connect with one another through a variety of ways.
+Inspired by slack, the core feature of ChatLog is the ability to send messages to another user or to a channel they have access to.

 ---
 ## Live Demo

 Check out the live website [here](https://chatlog.onrender.com/).

 ---
 ## Technologies Used
 - React.js